13. Paths Cross

 After dropping Oscar off, Henry parked a few blocks away.

-Looked past the corner of the house.
+Looked past the vertical gutter at the back corner.

 Henry was but a shadow moving up the stairs.